 Tierra del Fuego has an ever-growing reputation as one of Patagonia’s prime wilderness hiking destinations.
 This is thanks in no small part to Chile’s Navarino Island, home to the Dientes de Navarino trek: the southernmost trek in the world, which circles through jagged mountains above the Beagle Channel, looking out to Cape Horn.

 The interior holds just as many attractions however.
-Our trekking deep in Tierra del Fuego itinerary crosses thickly forested valleys and mountain passes and glacial lagoons in places where few have every pitched a tent.
+Our trekking deep in Tierra del Fuego itinerary crosses thickly forested valleys, mountain passes and glacial lagoons in places where few have ever pitched a tent.
 Further afield, the Mitre Peninsula offers views even more rarely seen, with wild tramping along windswept coastlines dotted with shipwrecks, penguin colonies and an occasional gaucho outpost.

 Backcountry hiking & trekking in Patagonia